attocube-systems/IDS-APIs/examples/streaming/Python examples/README.txt

 Here's what to know when using SEN.Stream.dll through the python api wrapper

 Main modules:
-IDS.stream - the IDS.stream python module provides the interface to the core streaming functions of the SEN.Streaming.dll.
+SEN.stream - the SEN.stream python module provides the interface to the core streaming functions of the SEN.Streaming.dll.
 It loads the DLL, sets up correct function signatures, wraps and exposes the C functions as simpler Python-callable methods.

-	available methods in the IDS.stream module:
+	available methods in the SEN.stream module:

 		open:  Open Stream connection to device
 		close: Close stream and stop recording if necessary